tulipanh/AndroidCustomWidgets/README.md

 set less than 0.
 Labels for each step must be created separately.
 This View requires custom colors called "progressComplete" and "progressIncomplete" as well as custom attributes called "numberOfSteps" and "progressLevel".

+DoubleSeekbar:
+In the XML, the DoubleSeekbar requires the custom fields minimumValue, maximumValue, and stepSize.
+The maximumValue attribute must be greater than the minimumValue attribute and both must be integers.
+This View requires custom colors called "doubleSeekbarUpper", "doubleSeekbarLower", "doubleSeekbarBar", and "doubleSeekbarHighlight".